klunghamer/Connect-Four/README.md

 # Connect-Four
 Project 1 at General Assembly

-This Application replicates the board game of "Connect Four" in which the player needs to get four tokens in a row to win!
+This Application replicates the classic board game "Connect Four"

 ###Technologies